ggeerraarrdd/ggeerraarrdd/README.md

 * [`Geofinder`](https://github.com/ggeerraarrdd/geofinder) – an online game that's like "Where's Waldo?" but for houses
 * [`Portfoliofy`](https://github.com/ggeerraarrdd/portfoliofy) – a RESTful API to generate portfolio-ready screenshots of your awesome web projects
-* [`Landscape Architecture Film Series`](https://github.com/ggeerraarrdd/film-series) - an early aughts basic website recreated with modern tools
+* [`LAFS`](https://github.com/ggeerraarrdd/lafs) - a digital archive for a Landscape Architecture Film Series website from the early aughts
 * [`LAFSCMS`](https://github.com/ggeerraarrdd/lafs-cms) - a bespoke CMS for the film series website
 * [`VRTechnologies`](https://github.com/ggeerraarrdd/vacation) - an Information System for data sourcing, data quality assurance and business intelligence
 * [`Shelfie!`](https://github.com/ggeerraarrdd/shelfie) - a library management system using TKinter in Python